How to Create Abstract Photos by Using the Hipstamatic App

 In my opinion, it is not a coincidence that abstract art is about as old as photography.

-Artists had been trying for centuries to capture reality by mastering the rules of perspective, depicting the different materials, and painting the right colours.
+Artists had been trying for centuries to capture reality by mastering the rules of perspective, depicting different materials, and painting the right colours.

 Related: How is Negative Space Helpful for Designers and Artists?